NStal/leafjs-util/README.md

 ```

 # example
-see example forlder for detail
+see example folder for detail.

 # rules

-Every line start with "## " is considered as an inline command, you can using inline commands to make testing faster and easyer
+Every line start with "## " is considered as an inline command, you can using inline commands to make testing faster and easyer.

 ## import css/less

-The css will be put to header
+The css will be put to header.

 ```coffee-script
 ## require ./style.css